echoshihtw/todo-list-2.0-multilingual/README.md

 ## 📄 Description

-A multilingyal to-do list built using React, and local storage, with customized page transitions.
+A multilingual to-do list built using React, and local storage, and customized page transitions using vanilla JavaScript.

 ## 🛠 Tools Used